sana-work/rag-poc/README.md

 - **SSL / Certificate Verify Failed**:
     - Ensure `SSL_CERT_FILE` in `.env` points to the correct `.pem` file.
     - Ensure the path has no trailing spaces.
-- **Embedding Errors**:
+- **'npm' is not recognized**:
-    - Check if `text-embedding-005` is enabled in your Vertex project.
+    - This means Node.js is not installed or not in your system's PATH.
-    - If rate limited, the app will retry automatically.
+    - Download and install Node.js from [nodejs.org](https://nodejs.org/).
+    - Restart your terminal/IDE after installation.
 - **ModuleNotFoundError: google.generativeai**: Ensure you installed `google-generativeai` (not `google-genai`).
 - **ImportError: importlib.metadata**: If using Python < 3.10, install `importlib-metadata`.
 - **Frontend Connection Error**: Ensure backend is running on port 8000 and CORS is enabled (default is allow all).